retest/gui-state-machine-api/README.md

 ## Concurrency

-The creation and modification of state machines should be threadsafe.
+The creation and modification of state machines should be thread-safe.